11 Facts About UK Roads That Will Fuel Your Interest

-No.10: In Russia, if you’re car’s not spotless, you’ll be greeted with an on the spot fine
+10. In Russia, if your car isn’t kept clean, you’ll be greeted with an on the spot fine

 If you are stopped for committing this dirty offence, you will be given an on the spot fine.

-Yes, you read right.
-It doesn’t matter where you are in the UK, or what time you pick up the phone to order your DERV – we are available 24/7.
+Yes, you read that correctly, it doesn’t matter where you are in the UK or what time you pick up the phone to order your DERV – we are available 24/7.
 We provide same day and next day white diesel deliveries to ensure your fleet of drivers are always on the road.
 That means, your DERV could be with you in a matter of hours.